Can you be a good project manager without being a coach?

-Teams, not individuals deliver projects.
-As a project manager you are like the conductor of an orchestra, you must bring all aspects of the project together to produce a successful performance and result.
+Teams, not individuals, deliver projects.
+As a project manager, you are like the conductor of an orchestra.
+You must bring all aspects of the project together to produce a successful performance and result.
 However, what happens if the people on your project team do not have the full range of skills and expertise needed?
-This is where coaching plays a part.
+This situation is where coaching plays a part.

-- Makes team members clear about your expectations
+- It makes team members clear about your expectations.

-- Makes team members feel valued and supported
+- It makes team members feel valued and supported.

-According to Tim Gallwey in The Inner Game of Tennis, 1997,
+According to W. Tim Gallwey in The Inner Game of Tennis

 So, what is the difference between teaching and learning?

 - Teaching is showing a person how to do something.